PhasePot has been used for the simulation of various material processes and microstructures

 Rapid solidification of alloys and compounds can be associated with kinetic effects, such as solute trapping, disorder trapping, inverted partitioning and formation of non-equilibrium microstructures, e.g. consisting of anti-phase domains.
 PhasePot uses a special phase-field formulation for quantitative simulation of these kinetic effects and non-equilibrium microstructures.

 Transient-liquid-phase diffusion bonding with non-planar bond lines, which are favourable in terms of bond strength, can be achieved by imposing a temperature gradient upon the sample.
 PhasePot can be used to simulate unique features of this process, e.g. formation of morphological instabilities on the retreating melting front because of the so-called 'constitutional superheating' effect.
+More information and examples on diffusion bonding of alloys.

 Self-Propagating High-Temperature Synthesis (SHS)